itsmepawansaini/Site-Sucker/README.md

 ## Output

-All downloaded files will be saved inside the `downloaded-site` folder.
+All downloaded files will be saved inside the `site` folder.
 The script keeps the original structure of the website.

 ---